KD9YQK/digipi_plus/extend_filesystem.md

 Then type `p` to list the partition table

-There should be two partitions. if you look in the last column labeled System you should have...
+There should be two partitions. if you look in the last column labeled Type you should have...

 1) W95 FAT32
 2) Linux